DaniNedo/daninedo.github.io/_posts/2019-07-21-helloWorld.md

 The addresses we are interested in are `0x005000` for `ODR` and `0x005007` for `DDR`.

 ### The code
-To start with, we need to create a blank main.c file using our prefered text editor.
+To start with, we need to create a blank main.c file using our preferred text editor.
 I suggest keeping the files organized and using on folder per example.
 The code for this tutorials is available on [Github](https://github.com/DaniNedo/stm8).